alex-gutev/live_cells_cpp/doc/index.md

-This searches for the `liblive_cells.a` in the default library search paths (or the paths specified by the user), adds the necessary linker options to the variable `LIBLIVE_CELLS` and adds directory where the header files were installed, to the project's include path.
+This searches for the `liblive_cells.a` in the default library search paths (or the paths specified by the user), adds the necessary linker options to the variable `LIBLIVE_CELLS` and adds the directory where the header files were installed to the project's include path.

 Add the following to your `Makefile.am`